Dracunculiasis: Diagnosis

 Dracunculiasis is diagnosed by visual examination – the thin white worm emerging from the blister is unique to this disease.
 Dead worms sometimes calcify and can be seen in the subcutaneous tissue by X-ray.
+Patients usually report a history of drinking contaminated water from stagnant sources.
+Recent developments have enhanced the early and non-invasive identification of Dracunculus medinensis using two methods.
+The first method involves polymerase chain reaction (PCR) techniques, specifically the qPCR protocol, targeting the mitochondrial cytochrome b (cytb) gene of Guinea worm.
+The second method utilizes immunological tests, where antigen detection assays or serological tests have been developed to recognize specific markers linked to the parasite.
+This testing could potentially detect prepatent infections up to six months before the worms appear, making it practically significant.

 Treatment

 There is no medicine to kill D. medinensis or prevent it from causing disease once within the body.
 Instead, treatment focuses on slowly and carefully removing the worm from the wound over days to weeks.
 Once the blister bursts and the worm begins to emerge, the wound is soaked in a bucket of water, allowing the worm to empty itself of larvae away from a source of drinking water.
 As the first part of the worm emerges, it is typically wrapped around a piece of gauze or a stick to maintain steady tension on the worm, encouraging its exit.
 Each day, several centimeters of the worm emerge from the blister, and the stick is wound to maintain tension.
 This is repeated daily until the full worm emerges, typically within a month.
-If too much pressure is applied at any point, the worm can break and die, leading to severe swelling and pain at the site of the ulcer.
+If too much tension is applied, the worm can break and die, leading to severe swelling and pain at the site of the ulcer.

-Treatment for dracunculiasis also tends to include regular wound care to avoid infection of the open ulcer while the worm is leaving.
-The U.S. Centers for Disease Control and Prevention (CDC) recommends cleaning the wound before the worm emerges.
+Treatment for dracunculiasis also includes regular wound care to avoid infection of the open ulcer.
+The US Centers for Disease Control and Prevention (CDC) recommends cleaning the wound before the worm emerges.
 Once the worm begins to exit the body, the CDC recommends daily wound care: cleaning the wound, applying antibiotic ointment, and replacing the bandage with fresh gauze.
 Painkillers like aspirin or ibuprofen can help ease the pain of the worm's exit.